PatrickMarinich/Mario-Kart-Stats-Project/README.md

     - MAIN.py - Run this file to run the code, it calls the I/O file.
     - PlayerProfile.py - The file that contains all the code to generate the player profile pdf
     - StatGetters.py - The functions which generate different stats for the user to view, or to be included in the player proflie
-    - wkhtmltopdf.exe - Program used to convert from html to a pdf
+    - wkhtmltopdf.exe - Program used to convert from html to a pdf (did not create this it is found here https://github.com/wkhtmltopdf/wkhtmltopdf)
   - Sample_HTML_Outputs - Will contain an example of the HTML output of the player profile, so that it can be looked at over time.
 This will be updated with any major changes in the look of the player profile
-  - Kartnite_Stats_Input.ipynb - The file used to input stats to the data base, it was origionally the full program, but it was condensed for simplicity.
+  - Kartnite_Stats_Input.ipynb - The file used to input stats to the data base, it was origionally the full program, but it was condensed for simplicity to only have the functionality of inputting data.